phuctm97/ntast/README.md

 ---

-## Acknowledgement
+## Acknowledgements

-ntast is created and maintained by the creator of [Notion Tweet] - a tool to write, schedule, and automate your tweets 10x easier, directly in Notion.
+ntast is created and maintained by the creator of [Notion Tweet] - A tool to write, schedule, and automate your tweets 10x easier, directly in Notion.

 Special thanks to [@wooorm](https://github.com/wooorm) for his work on [unist],